suit-wg/suit-multiple-trust-domains/draft-ietf-suit-trust-domains.md

 * Staging Area: A Component or group of Components that are used for transient storage of Images between fetch and installation.
 Images in this area are opaque, except for use by the Installation Procedure.
 * Software: Instructions and data that allow a Recipient to perform a useful function.
 * Firmware: Software that is typically changed infrequently, stored in nonvolatile memory, and small enough to apply to {{I-D.ietf-iotops-7228bis}} Class 0-2 devices.
-* Image: Information that a Recipient uses to perform its function, typically Firmware/Software, configuration, or Resource data such as text or images.
-Also, a Payload, once installed is an Image.
 * Slot: One of several possible storage locations for a given Component, typically used in A/B Image systems
 * Abort: An event in which the Manifest Processor immediately halts execution of the current Procedure.
 It creates a Record of an error Condition.
 * Trust Anchor: A Trust Anchor, as defined in {{RFC6024}}, represents an